samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 * *AFAnticoagulent_Yes*: Patient on anticoagulant therapy for atrial fibrillation
 * *S1OnsetToArrival_min*: Time from stroke onset to arrival at hospital

-Note: The [GitHub repository](https://github.com/samuel-book/samuel_shap_paper_1) also includes XGBoost models using all available features.
+Note: The [GitHub repository](https://github.com/samuel-book/samuel_shap_paper_1) also includes XG-Boost models using all available features.

 In order to explain model predictions we turned to a method called Shapley values, which we describe below.